Gexkill/sweng2/RASD/src/index.md

 ##Use case description
 In this paragraph some use cases will be described.
 These use  cases can be derived from the scenarios and the use case diagram.

-### Taxi driver registration :
+### Taxi driver registration : ** Not sure we have to do this use case if the domain properties says that the taxi drivers are officially logged in**
 **Name :**  Taxi driver registration
 ** Actors :**  Guest
 ** Entry conditions :** The guest is a new taxi driver not yet registered to the system.
 **Flow of events : **

 * The guest enters the website or mobile application.
-* The guest clicks on the sign up icon on the home page of the website or mobile application.
+* The guest clicks on the sign up icon on the home page of the website or mobile application. **TO ADAPT TO MOCKUPS**
 * The guest is shown an input form where he has to fill some personal (name, phone number, taxi driver license, password, etc.).
 * The guest fills the form and clicks on the register button.
 * The system redirects the guest on the home page.